RESEARCH ESSAY

 There may be problems with the content and accuracy of the paper.
 There is little use of specific facts, and conclusions may be largely unverified opinions.

 The body of the paper is at least 4 pages long (excluding charts, tables, graphs, illustrations and references) in 12 point Times Roman font with 1" margins with .5" headers and footers.
-Pages are numbered.
+The paper is not neatly formatted, but pages are numbered.
 There are significant (more than 5) grammar and/or spelling errors in the paper.

 The paper includes a minimum of 6 pertinent sources referenced more than once in the body of the paper.